-- (3) A person to whom subrule (1) applies, other than a person served with a cross-application - (a) may be proceeded against as if served with a writ in an action; and - (b) is to deliver a defence to the counterclaim within the appropriate period as if the defence and counterclaim were a statement of claim.
+- defendant named in a writ or a respondent to an originating application. - (3) A person to whom subrule (1) applies, other than a person served with a cross-application - (a) may be proceeded against as if served with a writ in an action; and - (b) is to deliver a defence to the counterclaim within the appropriate period as if the defence and counterclaim were a statement of claim.